aws/aws-step-functions-data-science-sdk-python/CONTRIBUTING.md

 _Note: This setup was tested and confirmed to work with `PyCharm 2020.3.5 (Professional Edition)` and `PyCharm 2021.1.1 (Professional Edition)`_

+### Setting Up Your Environment for Sphinx Reference Documentation Generation

+To view and validate Sphinx reference documentation changes, you will need to generate the documentation locally.
+Follow the instructions in this section to generate them from your IDE.

+#### PyCharm
+1. Install Sphinx package with the Python Interpreter
+1. Freeze Jinja2 package to `3.0.0rc2` - using version 3.0.0 or higher with Python 3.6 will result, when generating the docs, in errors such as :
+    ```
+    Theme error:
+    An error happened in rendering the page compute.
+    Reason: AttributeError("'Token' object has no attribute 'test'",)
+    ```
+    ```
+    AttributeError: module 'typing' has no attribute 'NoReturn'
+    ```
+1. Set your Run/Debug Configurations
+    1. Open the Run/Debug Configurations dialog from Run|Edit Configurations
+    1. Click on `+` and select `Sphinx task` template under `Python docs`
+    1. Fill in the template.
+For the `Input` directory, use the path to `doc`

+To generate the docs, launch the run/debug config.
+For more info, go to PyCharm's documentation on [Generating Reference documentation with Sphinx](https://www.jetbrains.com/help/pycharm/generating-reference-documentation.html#sphinx)

+_Note: This setup was tested and confirmed to work with `PyCharm 2020.3.5 (Professional Edition)`_

 ## Code of Conduct